techiediaries/techiediaries/_posts/2019/2019-06-06-angular-material-tutorial-example.md

 title: "Angular 8 Material Design Tutorial & Example"
 image: "images/content/angular.png"
-excerpt: "In this tutorial, we'll be learning how to use Angular 8 Material Design to build a beautiful and professional grade UI interface for our Angular front-end application" tags : [ python, django, javascript, angular, angular8 ]
+excerpt: "In this tutorial, we'll be learning how to use Angular 8 Material Design to build a beautiful and professional grade UI interface for our Angular front-end application" tags : [ angular, angular-9-material-examples ]
 ---

 Throughout this tutorial, we'll learn about using [Angular Material](https://material.angular.io/) 8 to create professional UIs.